What is an omnichannel strategy?

 Multi-channel and omnichannel strategy, though quite similar, aren’t exactly the same thing.
 So, what is the difference, and what is its importance to retailers?

 Earlier, multi-channel selling in retail took two forms: in-store and mail-order catalogs.
 However, a multichannel strategy in retail now takes several forms including brick and mortar, pop-ups, catalogs, telephone, online store, social media, mobile apps, and third-party online marketplaces.
-Multi-channel retailing strategy involves selling to customers through both traditional offline outlets like brick-and-mortar locations as well as online outlets.
+The multi-channel retailing strategy involves selling to customers through both traditional offline outlets like brick-and-mortar locations as well as online outlets.

 Omnichannel strategy, on the other hand, includes more than just the transactional channels, it refers to every interaction and touchpoint customers have with your brand.
 Omnichannel strategy in retailing is a more holistic approach to understanding how all of the various entities, interactions, and transactions work together to create a singular experience.